389ds/389ds.github.io/docs/389ds/howto/howto-install-389.md

 ## Create an instance of Directory Server

+The new python installer **dscreate** takes a configuration file (INF file) to load the instance configuration settings, or it can be run in an interactive mode using

+    dscreate interactive

-The new python installer **dscreate** takes a configuration file (INF file) to load the instance configuration settings.
-This INF file is very similiar to the silent install file used in previous versions of Directory Server, but the format has changed.
+The interactive mode only asks for basic configuration settings.
+If you need to script the install, or you want to have fine-grained control over installation options then use the INF file installation mode.
+Our INF file is very similiar to the silent install file used in previous versions of Directory Server, but the format has slightly changed.

-The setup can can create a template INF file for you and then you must set the options for your set up.
+The installation script can also create a template INF file for you.
+Then you set the options for your particular set up.

-    dscreate example > /tmp/instance.inf
+    dscreate create-template   --> Write the template to STDOUT

+    dscreate create-template /tmp/instance.inf   --> The script creates the actual file

 Here is a snip of the template file